If you are looking for a cozy crocheted bath mat that you can easily make, then you’ll love this pattern.

 To make my crochet bath rug non-slip, I added some grip liner I got from the dollar store!
 I cut off long rectangular pieces and sewed them to the bottom of the mat using a large yarn needle and some yarn.

-This part is optional, but I feel like it would be beneficial to add this for safety.
+This part is optional, but I think it would be beneficial to add this for safety.

 If you are ready to start on your new crocheted bath mat, then read on down for the full free crochet pattern and…